yousafitpro/c-photo-gallery-and-simple-file-manager/README.md

-Keep in mind this is only for laravel
+Keep in mind this is only for laravel ( PHP )

 Step-1 ( install composer using following command )